 Stock fording of streams -Impacts on aquatic invertebrates downstream from fording sites would be similar to alternative 1.
-There would be no actions under alternative 4 that would measurably modify the frequency that streams would be forded by stock.
+Alternative 4 would reduce the frequency of fording stock modestly throughout the wilderness and would further decrease the already low likelihood of impact to aquatic invertebrates, as discussed in alternative 1.